docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The text layer’s spacing between lines.
+The text layer's spacing between lines.

 .. warning::
    If the text layer has different leading settings for each line, this attribute returns the setting for the first line.